mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 > “Why don’t you, from within your own mind, suddenly see the true suchness of your original nature?

 So, what is buddha-nature?
 What is buddha?
-That’s why Dogen Zenji [talks] about the buddha-nature very in detail in the *Shōbōgenzō*.
+That’s why Dōgen Zenji [talks] about the buddha-nature very in detail in the *Shōbōgenzō*.

 **Question:** So this double mask is the ongoing need to awaken to *[unintelligible]*?